Richard Tyrell: Background

 He was born in Dublin in 1716, the son of James and Mary Tyrell.
 He had two sisters, whose married names were Catherine Reily and Ann Barnes.

-Tyrell was a nephew of Sir Peter Warren, and entered the Royal Navy rather late in life, spending most of his active service in the West Indies.
+Tyrell was a nephew of Sir Peter Warren, and entered the Royal Navy in 1736, spending most of his active service in the West Indies.

 Military career

-His first post was as Lieutenant on the 44-gun HMS Launceston in January 1741 under Captain Peter Warren.
+His first post was as lieutenant on the 44-gun HMS Launceston in January 1741 under Warren.
 In March 1742 he was given command of the eight-gun HMS Comet.
-He was promoted to Captain in December 1743 replacing Warren on HMS Launceston.
-In September 1744 he transferred to be Captain of the 20-gun HMS Deal Castle.
-Stationed in the West Indies he captured three French privateers: La Bien Aime, La Fidele and La Providence.
+He was promoted to post-captain in December 1743 replacing Warren on Launceston.
+In September 1744 he transferred to the 20-gun HMS Deal Castle.
+Stationed in the West Indies, he captured the French privateers La Bien Aime, La Fidele and La Providence.
 In June 1745 he transferred to HMS Lyme.
 In April 1746 he captured the corvette La Saxonne off the Leeward Islands.
-In April 1747 he transferred to HMS Centaur remaining in the West Indies.
+In April 1747 he transferred to HMS Centaur, remaining in the West Indies.